MicrosoftDocs/azure-docs/articles/machine-learning/how-to-train-cli.md

 :::code language="azurecli" source="~/azureml-examples-cli-preview/cli/train.sh" id="hello_world_input_set":::

-Literal inputs to jobs can easily be [converted to search space inputs](###search-space-inputs) for hyperparameter sweeps on model training.
+Literal inputs to jobs can easily be [converted to search space inputs](#search-space-inputs) for hyperparameter sweeps on model training.

 ### Search space inputs

-For a sweep job, you can use specify a search space for literal inputs to be chosen from.
+For a sweep job, you can specify a search space for literal inputs to be chosen from.
 For the full range of options for search space inputs, see the [search space YAML syntax reference documentation](TODO).

+> [!WARNING]
->[!WARNING] Sweep jobs are not currently supported in pipeline jobs.
+> Sweep jobs are not currently supported in pipeline jobs.
 This limitation will be removed in a future release.

 We can demonstrate the concept with a simple Python script which takes in arguments and logs a random metric: